 Published posthumously in association with Editions Revue Noir, this publication documents Fani-Kayode and Hirst's intensively productive collaborations, which spanned a mere six years from 1983 to 1989, when Fani-Kayode died aged 34.
-This is a dual language edition with texts in French and English.
+This is a vintage first edition in dual languages with texts in French and English.

 Mark Sealy and Jean Loup Pivin